 These smashed butter burgers are a real treat, super juicy, and simply the best dive burgers you could imagine.
+Try this recipe for Homemade Butter Burgers and you'll be hooked!

 Some weeks ago, we rented a car right before sunset and drove up to Milwaukee.
 We left Chicago with growling stomachs but I had my heart set on having a real Milwaukee smashed butter burger for dinner so we just drove on.